Tom-H2/reactnd-project-myreads-starter/README.md

 This MyReads app represents too many hours to accurately report, and relies on too many collaborators to adequately cover.
 My main contribution has been an unwillingness to give up, and a complete willingness to make jokes around React (and that's not simply an overReaction on my part.)
 However I want to acknowledge the invaluable help from Project Coaches Doug Brown and Jason Michael White.
 I also want to thank my study buddy Susan Pommer who has been a constant source of support and good cheer.

-MyReads started with starter code provided by Udacity
+MyReads started with starter code provided by Udacity.

+This App is open to additions or other contributions.
+The repo can be found at Github by following this path: https://github.com/Tom-H2/reactnd-project-myreads-starter

 The project dependencies were installed with `npm install` and a Python server initiates with `npm start` at http://localhost:3000/.